klojang4j/klojang-templates/README.md

 ## Using Nested Templates

-By allowing templates to be nested inside each other, they gain an extra dimension ("depth").
-As a consequence, a Klojang template almost literally is a mold into which you can sink objects with the same shape.
+The nested-template feature almost literally turns a Klojang template into a mold into which you can sink objects with the same shape.
 If the structure of the template reflects the structure of the model object, you can fill up the entire template with a single call.
 The following code snippets illustrate this.

 ```java
 record Employee(int id, String firstName, String lastName, Address address) {}